Zing-E/td/README.md

 This is a cli todo manager I wrote in C to learn about storing changes in memory before writing it to a file.

+# Important

+Please create a ~/.config/td/td.data file; this is where td stores your todo list.

 # Usage

 - To print current todo list run: